roydegeest/rakwireless-docs/docs/en-us/datasheet/cellular/rak2013/README.md

 #### Electrical Characteristics

-##### Schematic Diagram

-The schematic diagram shows the power and MikroBus interface of RAK2013.

-<rk-img
-  src="/assets/images/datasheet/rak2013/power-and-mikrobus-interface.jpg"
-  width="100%"
-  caption="Power and MikroBus Interface"
-/>

-Here is the BG96 and Raspberry Interface of RAK2013:

-<rk-img
-  src="/assets/images/datasheet/rak2013/bg96-and-raspberry-interface.jpg"
-  width="100%"
-  caption="BG96 and Raspberry Interface"
-/>

-Below is the audio codec and amplifier schematics of RAK2013:

-<rk-img
-  src="/assets/images/datasheet/rak2013/audio-codec-and-amplifier.jpg"
-  width="100%"
-  caption="Audio Codec and Amplifier"
-/>

 ##### Power Requirements

 The RAK2013 board operates at 5 volts.
 It can be powered by micro USB with 5V or powered by the Raspberry Pi board though 40-pin connector.
 Be cautious because the current of RAK2013 is about 300mA for average when working in CAT- M1 mode, it can be reach to 2A for peak when working in GSM900 mode.
 So you must carefully evaluate your power adapter’s rating.